-Linear regression, introduction to model building, analysis of variance, analysis of enumerative data, nonparametric statistics, product and system reliability, quality control.
-SAS and SPSSX applications.
+Testing hypotheses, linear regression, analysis of variance, factorial design, and nested design.
+SAS and R applications.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
-Prerequisite(s): Grade of C or better in STAT 381.
+Prerequisite(s): STAT 381.
+Students in the BS in Data Science may satisfy the prerequisite with IE 342 or ECE 341 instead of STAT 381.